-More doctors use ultrasound to diagnose, manage rheumatic diseasesOctober 29th, 2012 in Diseases, Conditions, Syndromes /
+More doctors use ultrasound to diagnose, manage rheumatic diseasesOctober 29, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 More rheumatologists are embracing musculoskeletal ultrasound (MSUS) to diagnose and manage rheumatic diseases.
 In response, the American College of Rheumatology (ACR) assembled a task force to investigate and determine best practices for use of MSUS in rheumatology practice.
 The resulting scenario-based recommendations, which aim to help clinicians understand when it is reasonable to integrate MSUS into their rheumatology practices, now appear online in Arthritis Care & Research.

 In Europe, more than 100 million individuals are affected by rheumatic diseases, according to the European League Against Rheumatism (EULAR).
 The ACR estimates that nearly 50 million Americans are burdened by arthritis and more than 7 million individuals suffer from inflammatory rheumatic diseases such as systemic lupus erythematosus, rheumatoid arthritis and gout.

 "With so many people affected by rheumatic diseases, including arthritis, a diagnostic tool such as MSUS that is minimally invasive and with little risk to patients is an important tool for rheumatologists," explains lead researcher Dr. Tim McAlindon from Tufts Medical Center in Boston, Mass.
 "Our task force goal was to establish when use of MSUS was 'reasonable' in a number of medical situations."